 Canola & China - What Farmers Should Know

-Canadian canola trade to China remains consistent with recent weeks.
-Chinese buyers remain unwilling to purchase Canadian canola seed and the licenses of two companies, Richardson and Viterra, to export canola seed to China are suspended.
-Oil exports continue to occur and are being monitored closely.
+Canola seed trade with China continues to be blocked.
+The licenses of two companies, Richardson and Viterra, to export canola seed to China remain suspended.
+Chinese importers remain unwilling to purchase Canadian canola seed from exporters at this time, although a small amount of canola seed sales to China have recently occurred.
+Oil exports continue and are being monitored closely.
 Canola meal shipments remain unaffected.
-As has been reported, it is becoming evident that Chinese buyers are reluctant to purchase a variety of Canadian grains and oilseed products.
+As has been reported, Chinese buyers are reluctant to purchase a variety of Canadian agricultural products, including meat, grains and oilseed products.

 The Canola Working Group remains focused on regaining access to the Chinese market and continues to meet regularly.
 It is actively considering all options to support predictable, rules-based trade – particularly as China has not responded to requests for a Canadian delegation to visit to understand the scientific basis behind China’s actions.
-The Group is working on diversifying canola exports and is reviewing a range of activities that include risk coverage for new canola buyers and enhancing market access and promotion activities in alternative Asian markets where there’s opportunities for canola seed, oil and meal.
+The Group is working on diversifying canola exports and is reviewing a range of activities that includes enhancing market access and promotion activities in alternative Asian markets where there’s opportunities for canola seed, oil and meal.
 Diversifying markets in Canada by increasing the amount of canola used in biofuel is also being discussed.
 Supporting producers is top of mind for the Group and efforts are underway to monitor market conditions closely, so that if action is needed in the future it is timely and effective.

 SaskCanola continues to work on behalf of Saskatchewan farmers with the Canola Council of Canada (CCC) and the Canadian Canola Growers Association (CCGA) on the challenges that persist for canola seed exports to China.
 SaskCanola is a core funder of the CCC and we have one farmer representative on their board of directors.
 SaskCanola has three farmer representatives on the CCGA board as well.